• Skip to primary navigation

 For any content issues please Contact Us.

-Doctors prescribe several medications to reduce cerebral palsy symptoms.
+Doctors prescribe several medications to treat cerebral palsy and its symptoms and associated conditions.
 They use medications to control seizures or muscle spasms, for pain relief, to aid digestion, and more.
 Medicines can improve the symptoms of cerebral palsy, as well as associated conditions, but they also come with the risk of side effects.

 Anti-Seizure Medications